Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Home page.md

 The aim is to build a clear, student-friendly guide that complements the official course materials, rather than replaces them.

-These notes are **unofficial** and may contain errors or simplifications.
+These notes may contain errors or simplifications.
 Always cross-check with official lecture notes, textbooks, or lecturers’ guidance before relying on them.

 If you spot a mistake or think something could be explained better, feel free to open an **issue** or submit a **pull request**!